rocklobster-in/swv/rules/README.md

 ## email

-An `email` rule verifies that the field specified by the `field` property is empty or has a valid email address value.
+An `email` rule verifies that the field specified by the `field` property is empty or contains a valid email address.

 ## url

-A `url` rule verifies that the field specified by the `field` property is empty or has a valid URL value.
+A `url` rule verifies that the field specified by the `field` property is empty or contains a valid URL (only 'http' and 'https' protocols are acceptable).

 ## tel

-A `tel` rule verifies that the field specified by the `field` property is empty or has a telephone number value.
+A `tel` rule verifies that the field specified by the `field` property is empty or contains a telephone number.

 ## number

-A `number` rule verifies that the field specified by the `field` property is empty or has a string value representing a floating-point number.
+A `number` rule verifies that the field specified by the `field` property is empty or contains a string value that represents a floating-point number.

-The definition of a valid floating-point number is according to the [HTML5 specification](https://html.spec.whatwg.org/multipage/common-microsyntaxes.html#valid-floating-point-number).

 ## date

-A `date` rule verifies that the field specified by the `field` property is empty or has a date value in the [YYYY-MM-DD format](https://html.spec.whatwg.org/multipage/common-microsyntaxes.html#valid-date-string).
+A `date` rule verifies that the field specified by the `field` property is empty or contains a date value in the YYYY-MM-DD format.

 ## time

-A `time` rule verifies that the field specified by the `field` property is empty or has a time value in the [hh:mm or hh:mm:ss format](https://html.spec.whatwg.org/multipage/common-microsyntaxes.html#valid-time-string).
+A `time` rule verifies that the field specified by the `field` property is empty or contains a time value in the hh:mm or hh:mm:ss format.

 ## file